Toyota Celica GT-Four: ST185 (1989–1993)

 The first 21 units of the Celica ST185 were built in December 1988 as prototypes for various tests.
 The production model was launched in Japan in September 1989, and delivery began a month later.

 The 3S-GTE in the ST185 GT-Four features an air-to-air intercooler and CT26 twin entry turbo to eliminate exhaust gas interference.
 The Japanese market GT-Four has 225 PS of power and 304 Nm of torque, a result of more aggressive ignition advance and ceramic turbine.
 The Full-time 4WD system in the GT-Four has viscous coupling center limited slip differential and some models are equipped with a Torsen rear differential.

 All export market GT-Four are wide-body Liftback models with flared fenders.
-The Japanese market GT-Four was also offered as normal/narrow body from 1989 to 1991.
+The Japanese market GT-Four was also offered as normal/narrow body for the pre-facelift model.

 In August 1990, the wide body GT-Four A was added into the Japanese lineup.
-Super Live Sound System with 10 speakers became standard on the GT-Four A.
+It shares the same wide body shell as the export version models.
+Super Live Sound System with 10 speakers became standard on the GT-Four A. ABS, automatic air conditioner, leather seats, and sunroof were optional.

-There are three gearboxes for ST185 GT-Four.
-The E150F with 4.285 final gear ratio was installed in the Japanese market and All-Trac.
-European and Australian specs come with E151F with 3.933 ratio.
+There are three different types of gearbox for the ST185 GT-Four.
+The E150F with 4.285 final gear ratio was installed in the regular Japanese models and All-Trac.
+The European and Australian specs come with E151F with 3.933 ratio.
 The Japanese market only GT-Four Rally has E152F with close ratio on the 1st through 4th gear and 4.285 final ratio.
 All the RC/Carlos Sainz/Group A Rallye have E151F.